setaman/vue-ellipse-progress-docs/docs/guide/slots.md

 ## `legend-caption`

 In this slot you can put any HTML and style it on your own.
-This slot is aligned below the progress.
+This slot is aligned below the legend.

 ### Usage 📜